Maxime5G/EvoScope/README.md

 ## Questions?

-If you have any questions, bugs to report or suggestions, feel free to post an issue.
+If you have any questions, bugs to report or suggestions, feel free to open an issue!

 ## Authors

-Maxime Godfroid

-Guillaume Achaz
+Maxime Godfroid & Guillaume Achaz

 ## References